-Our hope is to progress natural cures and make them accessible and safe for all.
-Through our partnership with the University of Minnesota Microbiota Therapeutics Program, our encapsulated microbial restoration product has been used to treat over 140 people suffering from recurrent Clostridium difficile, while over 450 patients have received colonoscopic Fecal Microbiota Transplants.
-With a greater than 90% success rate, this treatment is saving people's lives and we will continue to make this accessible to those in need.
+Our hope is to save lives through microbial restoration.
+Through our partnership with the University of Minnesota Microbiota Therapeutics Program, our encapsulated microbial restoration product has been used to treat over 140 people suffering from recurrent Clostridium difficile.
+In addition, over 450 patients have received colonoscopic Fecal Microbiota Transplants.
+With a greater than 90% success rate, this treatment is saving people's lives.

-Achieving Cures Together is not interested in collecting intellectual property or driving a return on investment.
-Instead, as non-profit we want to support multidisciplinary, collaborative academic research focused on the human microbiome with one goal in mind...finding cures!
-Our research projects and interests span across many indications including Crohn's Disease, Ulcerative Colitis, Clostridium difficile, Autism, Cancer, Obesity, Depression, and more.
+ACT supports multidisciplinary, collaborative academic research focused on the human microbiome with one goal in mind...cures!
+Our research projects and interests span across many maladies including Crohn's Disease, Ulcerative Colitis, Diabetes, Clostridium difficile, Autism, Cancer, Allergies, Obesity, Depression, and more.

 Microbial Restoration Product Development Publication Coming Soon!